 Visual Memory

-Name: Utsav Desai
+Name:

-Professor: Kelly Webster
+Professor:

-Class: PSY 4080/FMWA
+Class: PSY

 Date:11/23/2016

 Visual Memory

 The article majors on the important role of light in enhancing visual memory.
 Further, the articles provide adequate datasets that relate light with the encoding and recognition phase.
 For a long time, it has been perceived that color plays a little function in the enhancement of visual memory.
 This was concluded after a few experiments were conducted using artificial stimuli.
 Recently, detailed experiments have proved this hypothesis to be null especially since they did not consider the important role of light.
 According to the article, primates’ visions come into existence and functionality since there was a need to adapt to their environment.
 For these primates to survive in the hostile environment, there was the need to develop sensible adaptation skills that would enable them to distinguish between prey and predators, and forage for food among others.
 Therefore, the article tries to explain the important role of color concerning visual memory.
 Color must be present for these primates to recognize and distinguish moving objects (Zhu, Drewes & Gegenfurtner, 2013).
 The color is perceived and interpreted in a special way enabling primates to make a distinction between "A" and "B," then, once this has happened the information is stored.
 The store information serves to provide primates with the memory about what is before them.